joseph-ortiz/go-fundamentals/README.md

 -  Go supports type inference
 -  Go passes arguments by value
 - '&' References a pointer
-- '*' De-References a pointer
+-  `*` De-References a pointer
 - Go Passes arguments by VALUE

 ##Functions
 - Functions make your code concise,re-usable, easy to test & debug
 - all statements within a function is enclosed within {}
 -  Params and returns are defined within the func signature
 -  The return keyword exits a function
 - Go functions can return multiple values
 - Variadic functions - functions that can have an unknown nu mber of paramters

 ## Conditionsals
 - 'If' conditions evaulate a Boolean expression for true or false
-- Curly brance must start on the same line of the if
+- Curly brance must start on the same line of the if,else if, and else statements
 - No Parentheses around the if condition.
 -  Simple initlaization Statements in if blocks.
 This allows block scoped variables
 - `Switch` statements have an optional simple statement and an expression to be evaulated.